 Property Index (WORD): Sequentially increasing, zero based index.
 This MUST be 0 for the first named property, 1 for the second and so on.

-GUID Index (15 byte numerical value): Index into the GUID stream.
-The table below shows how the value MUST be interpreted.
+GUID Index (15 bit numerical value): Index into the GUID stream.
+The table below shows the possible values.